 - Resources which will specifically help these pupils

 - Accessing guidance and support from external agencies

 - Subsidising extracurricular activities or school visits

 Progress of pupils is carefully monitored by all staff, the Head Teacher and governors and analysis of data is rigorous.

-Our Pupil Premium Leader is Lauren Stephens and the link Governor is Grahame Shepherd.
+Our Pupil Premium Leader is Mrs Louise Newport and the link Governor is Grahame Shepherd.

 The pupil premium statement is updated annually and agreed by the Local Governing Body.
 The DFE template is used and combines, disadvantaged pupil premium, service pupil premium and recovery/catch up premium.